OR WAIT 15 SECS

 Have things changed?
 Certainly, they have.
 Instrumentation for IR and Raman spectroscopy has gotten orders of magnitude better.
 The first spectrum I obtained on a single-beam dispersive spectrometer in the late 1950s took over an hour, and to obtain an IR microscopy spectrum was an overnight adventure.
 Instruments today take microseconds to make similar measurements and might even take only a few seconds to make an energy starved measurement like IR microscopy.
 In Raman spectroscopy, the first measurements I made took hours using mercury arc excitation and a triple monochromator.
 Now using laser excitation and a Fourier-transform instrument, obtaining the same spectrum takes only a minute or less.

 But in terms of interpretation, things have not changed much over the years; interpretation is still a weak point.
-In the literature, there are band assignment errors, a failure to understand the part frequency shifts play in making group frequency assignments, a lack of good data on intensity of an absorption band and how that information might play a roll
+In the literature, there are band assignment errors, a failure to understand the part frequency shifts play in making group frequency assignments, a lack of good data on intensity of an absorption band and how that information might play a role in assignments.

 There is a lack of understanding of the part least squares and similar applied mathematics routines could play to isolate better frequency and intensity data for group frequencies.
 Also, there are few new investigators who are excited about finding answers to why functional groups don’t have any intensity under some symmetry situations when the selection rules say a band should be observed.
 Why, for example, does the group frequency symmetric deformation for CH3 near 1375 cm-1 require that the group be attached to an unsaturated carbon if it is to be seen in the Raman, but the weak overtone is seen near 2750 cm-1 in the Raman regardless of structure?